 Because you don’t want grand gestures, just grand love.

-Because you finally realize that it was never the grand gestures they were afraid to give you, it was the love.
+And you finally realize that it was never the grand gestures they were afraid to give you, it was the love.